 HB 51 (2010) - Suicide Prevention Information for Middle and High School Students

 HB 51 amends KRS 156.095 to require the Cabinet for Health and Family Services to post suicide prevention awareness and training information on its webpage.
 It requires every public middle and high school administrator to disseminate suicide prevention awareness information to all middle and high school students by September 1 of each year.

 Kentucky Department of Behavioral Health, Developmental and Intellectual Disabilities

 In response to Kentucky legislation regarding suicide prevention training and awareness for middle school and high school staff and students, the Department for Behavioral Health, Developmental and Intellectual Disabilities has prepared information about programs, training and materials.

-Kentucky Suicide Prevention Training Schools:
+Suicide Prevention Training and Resources for Educators

-for Middle and High Schools
+Programs for Middle and High School Students